-6 - Develop New Ways of Incentive:
+6 - Develop new ways of incentive:

 In times of crisis, financial incentives are reduced by the effect of lower corporate performance as well as by the desire to reduce costs and preserve as many jobs.
-To preserve the motivation of its teams it might be judicious to develop new systems of incentives, for example, using time as currency.
+To preserve the motivation of its teams it might be judicious to develop new systems of incentives.
+For example, using time as currency.
 So instead of laying off employees, it offers to its employees to reduce their working hours or take a "mini" sabbatical leave in return for a reduction in remuneration.
-This process not only permits to save money, but employees feel responsible and take this time off as a reward, in a situation where they know they are unlikely to be increased.
+This process not only permits to save money, but employees feel responsible and take this time off as a reward ,in a situation where they know they are unlikely to be increased.

-6. Conclusion

-The crisis is a threat for the most of companies.
-Detect and remove this threat means to apply the correct procedures.
+6. Conclusion The crisis is a threat following the majority of companies.
+Detect and remove this threat it is seeking to apply the correct procedures.